monicagiraldochica/bash_tutorial/docs/files2.md

 C11137439 Group3 15
 ```

-**Example 8:** Print the number of lines in each file of the current directory that contain the string `C11137439`.
+**Example 8:** Print the number of lines in each file of the current directory that contain `C11137439`.

 ```bash
 $ grep -c "C11137439" *